nf-core/scnanoseq/docs/output.md

 [oarfish](https://github.com/COMBINE-lab/oarfish) is a program, written in Rust (https://www.rust-lang.org/), for quantifying transcript-level expression from long-read (i.e. Oxford nanopore cDNA and direct RNA and PacBio) sequencing technologies. oarfish requires a sample of sequencing reads aligned to the transcriptome (currntly not to the genome).
 It handles multi-mapping reads through the use of probabilistic allocation via an expectation-maximization (EM) algorithm.

 It should also be noted that oarfish can only accurately perform quantification on a **transcript** aligned bam, and will only produce transcript level matrices.
-Its also recommended to ensure that the `--save_transcript_secondary_alignment` is enabled to produce the most accurate oarfish results.
+It's also recommended to ensure that the `--save_transcript_secondary_alignment` is enabled to produce the most accurate oarfish results (true by default for `oarfish` quantification).
+Notably, this can lead to much higher number of reads reported as aligned, however, this is expected behavior when secondary aligments are included in the analysis.

 ### Seurat